Main Page | Tropes A to E | Tropes F to J | Tropes K To R | Tropes S to Z

 - Outright lampshaded in "Mr. Monk and the Actor", where David Ruskin inquires if the person who killed Michelle Cullman will strike again.
 Stottlemeyer replies that the murder was a crime of passion, and that the killer will probably never put another toe out of line again.
 Cuts to Jack Leverett breaking into a pawn shop and accidentally shooting the owner with his own revolver while attempting to destroy evidence linking him to the first murder.

-- According to a monologue in the novel Mr. Monk on the Road, Monk is never called in for suicides unless they are somehow tied to an investigation he is working on, the victim is high profile, or the method of suicide is truly bizarre (like overdosing on Ding Dongs).
+- As Natalie explains in Mr. Monk on the Road, Monk is never called in for suicides unless they are somehow tied to an investigation he is working on, the victim is high profile, or the method of suicide is unusual (like overdosing on Ding Dongs).

 - Twice have there been murder-suicides in the show.